 Next he moved back down in years to a 1941 Studebaker with a small block Chevy.
 This had a McCullough supercharger.
 This car seems to be the one that got him hooked for good.
 With it he won Little Eliminator at the NHRA National in 1958.
-This race was the beginning of the famous Gasser matches which included such well-known names as Tim Woods (of Stone, Woods and Cook) K.S.
+This race was the beginning of the infamous Gasser Wars matches which included such well-known names as Tim Woods (of Stone, Woods and Cook) K.S.
 Pittman, George Montgomery and others.
-Jr. Preferred the appeal of the streetcars or "door slammers" as they were called, rather than the open cockpit dragsters.
+Jr. preferred the appeal of the streetcars or "door slammers" as they were called, rather than the open cockpit dragsters.

-His next car was one of my favorites, the 1941 Willys.
+His next car was a favorite, the 1941 Willys.
 This little purple dynamo set the national record for C/GS in 1962 and still held this record when he went into B/GS division in 1964.
 In 1965 Jr. Made the big move into A/GS.
 He got a 1950 Austin Sedan body and put Chrysler 57/58 engine in it.
 It ran 155 mph in 9.03 seconds.
 This was a revolutionary car in that it was built to the minimum allowable wheelbase, 92 inches.
 It was the shortest legal wheelbase and with it he set the NHRA and AHRA national records in A/GS.

 In 1969 Jr. came out with a gasser in a late model body.
 It was a 1969 Opel Kadett with a blown Chrysler engine.
 Then in 1970 he built a flip-top Opel GT.
 This was another of my favorites.
 Candy apple red and running 173 mph in the low 8.00s he won the A/GS class at the last race ever at Lions Dragstrip in 1972.
 This was the one of the first gassers to go over 170 mph.